Updated on 23 Dec 2025

-Foods to avoid for hypothyroidism
+Foods to avoid with thyroid issues

 - Cruciferous vegetables: While vegetables such as broccoli and cauliflower boast a wealth of nutrients, they contain compounds that can disrupt thyroid function if consumed in excess.
 Cooking these vegetables can assist in reducing their impact.